 Progesterone hormone is one of the main causes of gas and flatulence during pregnancy.
-Pregnancy encourages the growth and release of progesterone hormone which relaxes the muscles.
-The muscles of the intestine are also relaxed, which slows down the digestion process considerably.
+In pregnancy, the hormone progesterone is released excessively, which can relax your muscles.
+When the muscles of your intestine relax too, your digestion process will slow down considerably.
 The consumed food remains in the digestive tract for a long period, which causes bloating and frequent flatulence in pregnant women.

 During pregnancy, a woman’s blood sugar levels are usually high.
-A high blood sugar during pregnancy is known as gestational diabetes.
-If a woman has gestational diabetes, she might feel bloated.
-This problem generally occurs in the second half of pregnancy.
+High blood sugar during pregnancy is known as gestational diabetes.
+If you have gestational diabetes, you may feel bloated.
+This problem generally appears in the second half of pregnancy.

 4. Bodily Changes During Pregnancy

 Bodily changes during pregnancy can also lead to gas.
-As you near the term, the pressure from growing uterus on the abdominal cavity slows down the digestion process, which leads to gas.
+As you near the term, the pressure from growing uterus on the abdominal cavity can slow down the digestion process, which can lead to gas.

 5. Consuming Gassy Foods

 There are certain foods that are known to cause excess gas.
-If you consume fried foods, dairy products, coniferous vegetables, or carbonated drinks during pregnancy, you might feel gassy and bloated.
+If you consume fried foods, dairy products, cruciferous vegetables, or carbonated drinks during pregnancy, you might feel gassy and bloated.

 Natural Remedies for Gas While Pregnant

 An average person passes gas about 15-20 times every day.
 But during pregnancy, this number almost doubles which could cause some inconvenience and embarrassment.
 In order to tackle gastric problems during pregnancy, you can try some natural remedies.
 These remedies are effective and can be implemented with ease.
-Here are a few natural remedies to treat the gas problem that you can try:
+Here are a few natural remedies to treat the gas problem.

 1. Increase Your Water Intake

 Keep yourself hydrated by drinking a lot of water at regular intervals during the day.
-In fact, begin your day by drinking a glass of water and keep a bottle of this naturally-rejuvenating fluid nearby and keep sipping throughout the day.
+In fact, begin your day by drinking a glass of water and keep a bottle of this naturally-rejuvenating fluid handy.
+Keep sipping water throughout the day.
 You can also drink pasteurised fruit juices as drinking juices help in removing toxins from the body and prevent bloating.